ScottLogic/blog/_posts/2024-12-09-our-approach-to-software-development.md

 - teams
 - values
 - principles
-summary: Continuing our series of posts about our approach to consultancy, we cover the principles that underpin how we approach software development for our clients.
+summary: Continuing our series about how we work, here we cover our underlying approach to software development.
+We share the set of guiding principles we've distilled from our collective experience of successful projects.
 author: rnewsome
 ---